-Framework reference Google Cloud commentary C r 1 Google recognizes the importance of continuity for regulated entities and for this reason we are committed to data portability and open-source.
-Refer to our Engaging in a dialogue on customer controls and open cloud solutions blog post and our Open Cloud page for more information on how Google's approach to open source can help you address vendor lock-in and concentration risk.
-To manage concentration risk, you can choose to use Anthos to build, deploy and optimize your applications in both cloud and on-premises environments.
-Anthos provides a platform to develop, secure and manage applications across hybrid and multi-cloud environments.
-For more information, refer to the IDC Whitepaper on How A Multicloud Strategy Can Help Regulated Organizations Mitigate Risks In Cloud .
-15 j.
+Framework reference Google Cloud commentary Google Cloud Financial Services Contract reference 15 j.
 Incident Reporting and Management Processes: Review and consideration of a third party's incident reporting and management processes is helpful to determine whether there are clearly documented processes, timelines, and accountability for identifying, reporting, investigating, and escalating incidents.
-Such review assists in confirming that the third party's escalation and notification processes meet the banking organization's expectations and regulatory requirements.
-Google recognizes that to effectively manage your use of the Services you need sufficient information about the Services on a regular basis.
-We provide a number of mechanisms to assist you to effectively oversee the Services on an ongoing basis.
-Google will make information about developments that materially impact Google's ability to perform the Services in accordance with the SLAs available to you.
-More information is available at our Incidents & the Google Cloud dashboard page.
+Such review assists in confirming that the third party's escalation and notification processes meet the banking organization's expectations and regulatory requirements. to perform the Services in accordance with the SLAs available to you.
+More information is available on our Google Workspace Status dashboard page.
 In addition, Google will notify you of data incidents promptly and without undue delay.
-More information on Google's data incident response process is available in our Data incident response whitepaper .
-16 k.
+Significant Developments Data Incidents (Cloud Data Processing Addendum) 16 k.
 Physical Security: It is important to evaluate whether the third party has sufficient physical and environmental controls to protect the safety and security of people (such as employees and customers), its facilities, technology systems, and data, as applicable.
 This would typically include a review of the third party's employee on- and off-boarding procedures to ensure that physical access rights are managed appropriately.
 Refer to Row 10 for more information on Google's security measures regarding your data.
-17 I. Reliance on Subcontractors: An evaluation of the volume and types of subcontracted activities and the degree to which the third party relies on subcontractors helps inform whether such subcontracting arrangements pose additional or heightened risk to a banking organization.
-This typically includes an assessment of the third party's ability to identify, manage, and mitigate risks associated with subcontracting, including how the Google recognizes that regulated entities need to consider the risks associated with subcontracting.
-To enable regulated entities to retain oversight of any subcontracting and provide choices about the services regulated entities use, Google will: provide information about our subcontractors; Ģ
+N/A 17 I. Reliance on Subcontractors: An evaluation of the volume and types of subcontracted activities and the degree to which the third party relies on subcontractors helps inform whether such subcontracting arrangements pose additional or heightened risk to a banking organization.
+This typically includes an assessment of the third party's ability to identify, manage, and mitigate risks associated with subcontracting, including how the third party selects and oversees its subcontractors and ensures that its subcontractors implement effective controls.
+Other important considerations include whether additional risk is presented by the geographic location of a subcontractor or dependency on a single provider for multiple activities.
+Google recognizes that regulated entities need to consider the risks associated with subcontracting.
+To enable regulated entities to retain oversight of any subcontracting and provide choices about the services regulated entities use, Google will: • provide information about our subcontractors; • provide advance notice of changes to our subcontractors; and • give regulated entities the ability to terminate if they have concerns about a new subcontractor.
+Google requires our subcontractors to meet the same high standards that we do.
+In particular, Google requires our subcontractors to comply with our contract with you.
+Before engaging a subcontractor, Google will conduct an assessment considering the risks related to the subcontractor and the function to be subcontracted to confirm that the subcontractor is suitable.
+Google Subcontractors